Gifts

 The Gifts received by the recipient shall not be taxed if the said gift is received:

-i. from a relative (refer FAQf. for meaning of relative); or
+i.
+From a relative (refer FAQ 9. for meaning of relative); or

-From an individual by a trust created or established solely for the benefit of relative of the individual; etc.
+vi.
+From an individual by a trust created or established solely for the benefit of relative of the individual or

 Ans.